UoW-CPC/rabbda-earthquakes-application/README.md

  Additionally, you can perform further analysis, like we did in Release-0.
  In this release we do this through a Jupyter Notebook.

+To more detail, the application performs the above 5 steps by utilising thrree components:
+ 1. orchestration component - read the configuration files and passes control to the other components to perform its tasks.
+ 2. earthquakes-history component - takes as input parameters like years and magnitude to perform steps 1-3.
+ 3. hive-ETl-pipeline component -  takes as input parameters like HDFS path to perform step 4-5.

 This demonstration utilises earthquakes data, source: [USGS science for a changing world](https://earthquake.usgs.gov).